RobertJDReid/CAS9_nickase_screen_volcano/README.md

 guide control or an empty vector control.

-This project imports processed data from *screenmill* output, combines data from two runs of the SPA screen, and calculates a *t* statistic and *p* value for the growth comparison.
+This project imports processed data from *screenmill* output, combines data from two runs of the SPA screen, and calculates a *t*-statistic and *p*-value for the growth comparison.
 These are plotted in a “volcano” plot which is normalized growth difference by p value shown below.
 Note that screenmill requires a version less than 4.2 due to a breaking change in one of the packages it relies on.

-{p}

 <img src="figures/dif_scr.png" width="50%" style="display: block; margin: auto;" />